Bowserinator/TPTBox/README.md

 This code borrows great work by other members of the open-source community.
 Licenses for portions of the code can be found in the `LICENSES/` folder.
 Notably,

 - Francis Engelmann for [his 3D DDA algorithm](https://github.com/francisengelmann/fast_voxel_traversal) (MIT)
-- The Powder Toy for the RNG implementation (GPLv3)
+- The Powder Toy for some implementation details
 - Jeffery Myers and Ramon Santamaria (@raysan5) for the [Raylib premake project](https://github.com/raylib-extras/game-premake) (zlib)

 This project is licensed under the GPLv3 license.

-## Known Bugs

-The program may not run on some Windows computers that are missing certain dlls.
-Installing MinGW will fix this until I figure out what's causing the issue.